bcooperstl/advent-of-code-2020/documentation/day21_part1.md

 There is only one ingredient that contains an allergen.
 The allergen may or may not be marked in all foods, so the non-presense of the allergen does not invalidate the ingredient.

-Return a count of the number of ingredients in all the foods that can't possibly contain an allergen.
+For part 1, Return a count of the number of ingredients in all the foods that can't possibly contain an allergen.
 Note that if an ingredient is in multiple foods, it is counted multiple times.

+For part 2, Order the allergens alphabetically, and then make a comma-separated list of the ingredients that go with those allergens.

 ### Input Format ###